sudarshan-koirala/spark-practice/README.md

 3. Activate the virutal env -> `source spark/bin/activate`
 4. Install all the packages -> `pip3 install -r requirements.txt`
 5. Run jupyterlab -> `jupyter lab`

+## In some of the case, having conda environment is better
+Assuming you have anaconda installed

+1. Create conda environment -> `conda create -n spark python=3.8`
+2. Activate the conda env -> `source/conda activate spark`
+3. Install all the packages -> `pip/pip3 install -r requirements.txt`
+4. Run jupyterlab -> `jupyter lab`

 ### Steps to create new spark project in Google Cloud Platform
 1. Create a project from the navigation bar > new project